Welcome to my homeserver, called Jetstream. What is Jetstream you

 RAM, 512MB swap, Intel Core 2 Duo T5850 2.16GHz, 20GB HDD.
 Jetstream's

-network is CenturyLink (Embarq Tier) with 6Mbps down, and 0.50Mbps up.
+network is CenturyLink (Embarq Tier) with 10Mbps down, and 0.80Mbps up.
+My lovely 2Wire

 router/modem powers the network for Jetstream.
 My 2Wire runs a variant